Kimura Ninja Cat is Focused and Ready to be a Muay Thai Pad Holder!

 Something I love, and that helped me to become more proficient in Muay Thai is being a good pad holder.
 Sure I need to throw thousands upon thousands of kicks, punches, knees, and elbows before they become so second nature that I do them without thought.
 But getting confident at holding pads and being a great training partner did way more for my training than I ever expected.
 We all have people we like to work with, and it may be for a variety of different reasons.
 When working with a great training partner who challenges you and works with you, it is easier to improve on your skills.
 We are lucky to train in an environment where our students want to be helpful to the new people- to build them up to be great partners.
 But pad holding is in some ways trickier than punching and kicking in that there is etiquette as well as technique.

 Learning the skill is the first step.
-We’ve already touched on pad holding in Daniel’s blog on pad holding technique, his additional tips for training pad work, and in Roxy’s blog on tips for beginners and her blog I Just Started Muay Thai and my Blanks Hurts, Is this Normal?
+We’ve already touched on pad holding in blogs before most recently in this one with additional tips, and in Roxy’s blog on tips for beginners and her blog I Just Started Muay Thai and my Blanks Hurts, Is this Normal?

 But I think that pad holding is such a challenging skill that we need to cover it in more depth, particularly the etiquette of it.